cynicalight/obsidian-image-size/README.md

-# Obsidian Plugin: image size
+# Obsidian Plugin: Image Size

 This is a image plugin for Obsidian (https://obsidian.md).